 For the tart crust

-- In a large bowl, combine the flour, salt and cold butter with your hands until a crumbly dough forms.
+- In a large bowl, combine the flour, salt and cold butter with your fingers until a crumbly dough forms.

-- Form it into a ball and wrap it in a clean dishcloth before letting it rest in the fridge for a few hours.
+- Add a small glass of tepid water and mix all the ingredients into a ball.
+Wrap it in a clean dishcloth before letting it rest in the fridge for a few hours.
 Ideally, this step is done the day before.

-- Once it has rested, let the dough come to room temperature and roll it out on a floured surface.
+- Once rested, let the dough come to room temperature and roll it out on a floured surface.
 This is when you can also preheat your oven to 180°C (350°F).

 - Line your tart pan with parchment paper and lay your pastry down.